R a c h e l B e t e s h

 climbing, in the tinder.

-we should know him.
+I should know him.

-frost, of having turned to ice
+Frost, of having turned to ice

 what moved then,